-Baylor > Counseling Center > Resources > Faculty and Staff Resources > Residence Hall Directors Referral Guide
+Baylor > Counseling Center > Resources > Faculty/Staff Resources > Residence Hall Directors Referral Guide

 When a Student Needs Counseling: A Guide for Residence Hall Directors

 Some signs that indicate a student may be experiencing more stress than she/he can handle are:

 Marked decline in quality of course work, class participation, quality of papers or test results